-Naloxone costs at retail pharmacies are covered by various payors including, but not limited to: commercial insurance, Medicaid programs, Medicare and Medicare Advantage programs, Veterans Affairs, State and Federal Funding (e.g. SAMHSA grants), or out-of-pocket (OOP).
+Naloxone costs at retail pharmacies are covered by various payors including, but not limited to: commercial insurance, Medicaid programs, Medicare and Medicare Advantage programs, Veterans Affairs, State and Federal Funding (e.g., SAMHSA grants), or (OOP).
 Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) may ameliorate naloxone OOP costs for people enrolled in these programs.

-Payor coverage and OOP costs for naloxone from 2014-2018 were assessed using pharmacy claims data in an article by Peet, et al. OOP costs increased sharply for the uninsured from 2015 to 2016: "For uninsured patients, the mean OOP cost of Evzio® was 14.9 times the mean OOP cost of Narcan® and 16.02 times the mean OOP cost for generic naloxone."
-Since then, commercial insurance providers (e.g., Optum) have instituted low- or no-copay programs for naloxone, ensuring that at least one formulation is available at no cost or a discounted price.
+Payor coverage and OOP costs for naloxone from 2014-2018 were assessed using pharmacy claims data in an article by Peet, et al. OOP costs increased sharply for the uninsured from 2015 to 2016: "For uninsured patients, the mean OOP cost of Evzio[®] was 14.9 times the mean OOP cost of Narcan[®] and 16.02 times the mean OOP cost for generic naloxone."39 Since then, commercial insurance providers (e.g., Optum) have instituted low- or no-copay programs for naloxone, ensuring that at least one formulation is available at no cost or a discounted price.

-Most private insurance plans are required to cover preventive services assigned a United States Preventive Services Task Force (USPSTF) grade A or B without a copay.
-However, no recommendation for "preemptive prescribing of naloxone for mitigating overdose risk" currently exists.
-Despite this, the cost of naloxone is generally covered by most insurance policies.
-All state Medicaid Plans reimburse for at least one naloxone formulation, though constraints to obtaining the medication, such as PA requirements, may exist.
-The Department of Veterans Affairs has eliminated copayment for all opioid antagonists.
+Most private insurance plans are required to cover preventive services assigned a United States Preventive Services Task Force (USPSTF) grade A or B without a copay.41 However, no recommendation for "preemptive prescribing of naloxone for mitigating overdose risk" currently exists.41 Despite this, the cost of naloxone is generally covered by most insurance policies.
+All state Medicaid plans reimburse for at least one naloxone formulation, though constraints to obtaining the medication, such as PA requirements, may exist.42 The Department of Veterans Affairs has eliminated copayment for all opioid antagonists.43

-Insurance coverage of OTC medications varies from plan to plan.
-Currently, 49 state Medicaid plans cover OTC medications.
-Stipulations for coverage may include requiring a prescription written by a licensed provider for the OTC product, PA, or quantity or fill limit policies.
-OTC medications may be covered by a supplemental benefit of a Medicare Advantage Plan.
+Insurance coverage of OTC and nonprescription medications varies from plan to plan.
+Currently, 49 state Medicaid plans cover OTC and nonprescription medications.
+Stipulations for coverage may include requiring a prescription written by a licensed provider for the OTC and nonprescription products, PA, or quantity or fill limit policies.
+OTC and nonprescription medications may be covered by a supplemental benefit of a Medicare Advantage plan.44